 Who is most at risk for esophageal cancer?

-In this article, the predisposing factors for esophageal cancer will be discussed in detail.
+In this article, the predisposing factors for esophageal cancer will be examined

 Risk factors are the same factors that if a person has one or more of them, he or she is more likely to develop esophageal cancer than a person who does not have a risk factor.